Kat632/watchyouwant/TESTING.md

 During HTML code validation I realised that I had set an input tag as type="disabled".
 See image below.
 ![HTML Validation Input Type](README_docs/readme_images/testing/html/readme_bug_input_disabled.png)

-I had forgotten that I could not do this, but a quick Google search and [this](https://stackoverflow.com/questions/16109358/what-is-the-correct-readonly-attribute-syntax-for-input-text-elements) Stack Overflow post helped me solve the issue.
+I had forgotten that this is no the correct way to disable an input, but a quick Google search and [this](https://stackoverflow.com/questions/16109358/what-is-the-correct-readonly-attribute-syntax-for-input-text-elements) Stack Overflow post helped me solve the issue.

 This is what the code looks like now using "disabled" correctly.